hpepanda/atm-iot/README.md

     ```
     gulp dist
     ```
-+ The browser will automatically open the web interface page when the build procedure will completed.
++ The browser will automatically open the web interface page when the build procedure will completed:

+*Screenshot*